truthinhistory/historicist/exampleSite/content/english/blog/Suppose We Are Israel.md

 Indebted to the Jewish merchant for his graciousness, Dr. McGaw took this opportunity to speak to the man concerning the claims of Jesus Christ.
 One approach after another failed.
 So finally in a final desperate attempt to win the man before the train arrived, Dr. McGaw said, _"The Jews are God's chosen people, and Jesus was a Jew, therefore you ought to accept Him as your own personal Saviour."_

-"Ah, ah," said the Jew, _"this is where you are mistaken."_
+_"Ah, ah,"_ said the Jew, _"this is where you are mistaken."_

-Taken back by this retort the doctor said,_"Well if the Jews are not the chosen people, I'd like to know who are."_ The Jew answered, _"If you really want to know who the chosen people are, read **Judah's Sceptre and Joseph's Birthright,**_ by Bishop Allen."
+Taken back by this retort the doctor said, _"Well if the Jews are not the chosen people, I'd like to know who are."_ The Jew answered, _"If you really want to know who the chosen people are, read **Judah's Sceptre and Joseph's Birthright,**_ by Bishop Allen."
 Dr. McGaw gulped for breath at this sudden turn of events, which blasted all his theological training.
 So he determined to get the book and read it.
 It was almost a year before he was able to secure a copy.
 Then in the quietness of his room, the first night with the book and his Greek and Hebrew text beside him, he became so intrigued with its message that he could not lay it down until he was suddenly confronted with the breaking rays of the morning sunrise.
 As the sun arose he finished the book with the light of a new truth in his soul.

 Subsequent studies made him a master of the NATIONAL MESSAGE OF THE BIBLE, and one of the strongest speakers on the American platform, always speaking with authority in his discussions.
-His two studies, **"Outline Studies in the Covenants of the Bible,"**and **"The State Religion of Israel, or Symbolism of the Old Testament Ritual,"**have never been equated in their comprehensiveness and lucidity.
+His two studies, **_Outline Studies in the Covenants of the Bible_**, and **_The State Religion of Israel, or Symbolism of the Old Testament Ritual_**, have never been equated in their comprehensiveness and lucidity.
 His own testimony as to the value of this truth is stated in the following words:

 > "The revelations brought to me through the study of the 'Israel Truth' have definitely established my faith in the Bible as the inspired Word of God and proved to my complete satisfaction that God is a God of order, manifested in a mighty plan and program unfolded in the eight covenants, the prophets and the Gospels, and fulfilled in and through the special creation of His chosen people Israel.
 With this vision, the sixty-six books of the Bible are seen to be a complete disclosure of God's love, and a marvelous unit, symmetrical, coordinated, harmonious and progressive from Genesis to Revelation.